-When a male and female were interested in each other, there was a period similar to having an ikanabe, before sexual activity began.
+When a male and female are interested in each other, there is a period similar to having an ikanabe, such as Yat and Dokuk were going through, before sexual activity begins.

 And as far as sex went, there was always sexual activity going on in a camp or village, especially one as large as they were in now.